 Incidentally, I am not against divorce any more than I am against marriage.
 If anything, I understand all too well the desire for both, and the need for both.
-Yet in the act of accepting that ring, of standing in front of a judge, a clergyman, our family and friends, in the deliberate undertaking of a legal and public commitment to wed – we move beyond a state of civil union.
+Yet in the act of accepting and giving a ring, of standing in front of a judge or clergyman, in doing so with family and friends, in the deliberate undertaking of a legal and public commitment to wed – we move beyond a state of civil union.

 Marital Status, Subtle Stigma

-Marital status matters tremendously in some instances, as we assign a hierarchy of approval of sorts whether we realize it or not.
+Marital status is tremendously important in some instances, and we seem to assign a hierarchy of approval of sorts whether we realize it or not.
 And that hierarchy imposes tacit prejudice, or at the very least, judgment and misconception.

 For example, if someone is unmarried at 50 we view them as odd.
-We assume something must be wrong with them, rather than a more appropriate assumption that it is a choice or, they never met someone they thought they could marry.
+We assume something must be wrong with them, rather than a more neutral assumption that it is either a choice or they never met someone they wanted to marry.

-Everything is not an explicit choice; and marrying and divorcing are examples of that.
+At the same time, everything is not an explicit choice; marrying and divorcing are examples of that.